James-Burch/PP5-ML-PROJECT/README.md

 ## Dashboard Design

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)

   1. The home page has a summary of the project dataset and outlines the business requirements.
   2. The second page will show my findings to fullfill the first business requirement.
 This page consists of the business requirement itself followed by:
       * A tablular view of the dataset.